It’s no secret that Subnautica is a popular game but is there more to this game than alien creatures?

 In the game Subnautica, a rescue attempt is made by the spacecraft Sunbeam.
 As the Sunbeam descends onto the alien planet it is immediately destroyed, killing all the crew on board.

 To me this valiant attempt at rescue by the Sunbeam could be looked as in similar terms as current world religions and people groups who try to persuade people to believe anything but what is true about God, the Bible and Jesus.
-They come with a message full of a different Jesus or no Jesus at all the results are the same—it’s all done in the effort to deny, suppress or ignore who God really is and the reality of our sinful offense against God Himself.
+They come with a message full of a different Jesus or no Jesus at all but the results are the same.
+Their effort is to deny, suppress or ignore who God really is and the reality of our sinful offense against God Himself.

 As there should be in any great game, there is a hope in Subnautica but it has nothing to do with God, Jesus or the Bible.
 A large sea creature called the Sea Emperor and something known as Enzyme 42 is where you will find this hope.
 The Sea Emperor is the only source of Enzyme 42 and ends up dying while her young hatch and save the planet (and you).
 They hold the cure to saving the infected planet.